department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/governance/alert-standardization.md

 ## User routing under access-limiting conditions

-The first two conditions required to access all applications under `/my-health/` – verified identity and facilities - will be handled centrally on the MHV-on-VA.gov landing page.
+Users who lack either of the first two conditions required to access all applications under `/my-health/` – verified identity and facilities - will be handled centrally on the MHV-on-VA.gov landing page.
 (See steps 1-4 in the chart above.)
 The user will experience a simplified version of the landing page, which omits both the secondary nav and other /my-health tool links.
 We believe routing users in this way will help them avoid the frustrating experience of clicking into various health tools they are unable to use.

 ### ID-Verification screenshots

+NOTE: Screenshots below are taken from this [Figma file](https://www.figma.com/design/m992k2m1DSl9MXV9hDytsQ/MHV-Account-Security-%26-Sign-In?node-id=6-13278&t=B7BN9mFl9GkeJt3a-4).

 <details><summary>MHV landing page: unverified Login.gov user</summary>